MisterMackey/ArgumentParser/README.md

             }
             var missingRequired = requiredProperties
                 .Where(kvp => !kvp.Value).Select(kvp => kvp.Key)
-                .Select(k => new ArgumentParser.MissingRequiredArgumentException($"Missing required property: {k}"))
+                .Select(k => new ArgumentParser.MissingRequiredArgumentException($"Missing required argument: {k}"))
                 .ToList();
             errors.AddRange(missingRequired);
-            if (errors.Count > 0)
+            if (instance.DisplayHelp)
             {
-                System.AggregateException ae = new System.AggregateException(message:"One or more required arguments missing", innerExceptions: missingRequired);
-                throw ae;
+                System.Console.WriteLine(MyCommandLineArguments.HelpText);
+                Environment.Exit(0);
             }
+            if (errors.Any())
+            {
+                foreach (var error in errors)
+                {
+                    System.Console.WriteLine(error);
+                }
+                System.Console.WriteLine();
+                System.Console.WriteLine(MyCommandLineArguments.HelpText);
+                Environment.Exit(2);
+            }
             return (instance, errors);
         }
     }
 }
 ```

 ## Default behaviour
 The string[] parameter is tokenized and then the tokens are evaluated in a loop to determine which properties on the class to change.
 During tokenization, errors are collected when something doesn't tokenize correctly or when arguments are encountered that have no corresponding property in the class.
-These errors are nonfatal and will bubble up in the returned tuple, letting the user handle them as they see fit.

 Parameters marked as required are tracked and checked off when found.
-At the end of the parse method, if any required properties are missing an AggregateException is thrown.
-The innerExceptions property is set to a list of Exceptions, one for each missing property.
+At the end of the parse method, if any required properties are missing an Exception is added to the error list.

+By default, if any error is encountered during the parsing, the help text is displayed and the program exits via a call to Environment.Exit(2)
+Also by default, if the help argument is specified on the command line, the help text is displayed and the program exits via a call to Environment.Exit(0)

 ## Diagnostics and Errors

 see [AnalyzerRelease.Shipped.md](ArgumentParser/AnalyzerReleases.Shipped.md)

-## Known bugs
+## Known bugs (past and present)

 v1.0.0:
 	- AggregateException is always thrown when any parse error is encountered